Key Concepts

 Introduction

 Scenario setup You are assigned to a 70-year-old recovering from bowel surgery.
 The client reports rigors and increasing weakness.
 Vitals: BP 100/60 mmHg, HR 120/min, RR 30/min, SpO₂ 94% on 2 L via nasal prongs, temperature 38.5°C. The client is disoriented to place.
 Abdomen is tender across the lower quadrants; drain output looks cloudy compared with earlier.
 You note oliguria on the last two voids.
 This is a deteriorating postoperative picture with systemic inflammatory features and possible source (abdomen/device/drain).
 Canadian items still test the same prioritization spine: ABC, perfusion, infection source, timely collaboration.
 RPN answers emphasize standards-aligned assessment, clear reporting, and safe scope—not diagnosing independently beyond assessment data.
 REx-PN traps include delaying notification to complete tasks, minimizing confusion as “normal for older adults,” or choosing independent prescription-level actions.
 Prefer objective data, prompt communication, and ordered interventions.
-This case-study format is intentional: boards reward —what changed, what is unstable, and what you do for the named in the stem.
-For , read the before you eliminate answers. re-scan the stem for ,...
+This case-study format is intentional: boards reward trajectory thinking—what changed, what is unstable, and what you do next for the role named in the stem.
+For REx-PN (Canada), read the assignment line before you eliminate answers.
+Slow read: re-scan the stem for vitals trends,...